swift-earth-science/tropess-notes/book/how-to-run-google-colab.md

+---
+myst:
+  html_meta:
+    "description": "How to run notebooks in Google Colab."
+---

 # Running in Google Colab

  [Google Colab](https://colab.research.google.com/) or Colaboratory is a great place to run Jupyter notebooks, with lots of additional features, like GPUs, storage in Github or Google Drive, and access to Google Cloud.